pharo-project/pharo-changelogs/Pharo40ChangeLogs.md

 VM
 ---
-- Now running on Raspbian
+- Now can be compiled on Raspbian
+- Now can be compiled on FreeBSD
 - Added out-of-the-box: libgit2, libssh2, libsdl2
+- several small fixes

 Cleanups
 ========